trailofbits/maat/CONTRIBUTING.md

 Python tests mostly consist in crackmes, challenges, and small programs, on which we run advanced symbolic analysis.
 They are the Python counterpart of the native _advanced tests_ we mentioned above.

-No goals of Python tests include:
+No-goals of Python tests include:

 - unit-testing of bindings implementation
 - unit-testing of Maat functionalities